 - 1.4.1 The charges proposed for facilities used by Tonbridge sports clubs have been the subject of consultation with the Tonbridge Sports Association.
-The Chairman of the Association has indicated he is supportive of the proposals contained within this report. - 1.4.2 The charges have also been circulated for comment to members of the customer panels at each site and responses received will be reported verbally at the meeting.
+The Chairman of the Association has commented that the increase in charges appear fair in the circumstances. - 1.4.2 The charges have also been circulated for comment to members of the customer panels at each site and responses received will be reported verbally at the meeting.